Mikroservices/Users/README.md

 # :couple: Mikroservices - Users

-Microservice which provides common features for managing users.
-Application is written in Swift and Vapor.
+Microservice which provides common features for managing users (only RESTful API).
+Application is written in [Swift](https://swift.org) and [Vapor](https://vapor.codes).

 ## Main features

-Main features which are implemented:
+Main features which has been implemented:

 - registering new user
 - sign-in user (JWT access token & refresh token)